Need a good camera backpacks that you can take on hikes?

 However, the Burton F-stop doesn’t have a laptop compartment, and that’s one downside.
 And it is a pretty heavy backpack; at 5 lbs, this thing weighs more than some larger backpacking packs.
 But you won’t actually feel that weight when you’re wearing the backpack, because the hipbelt does an amazing job at transferring the load away from your shoulders.

-The Aspect is an awesome high quality camera backpack.
+The Aspect is an top quality camera backpack for hiking.
 It is made from 100% nylon, so it is very durable and water resistant.
 The harness and the backpanel of the Aspect are both padded and ventilate, for ultimate carrying comfort.

 What’s great about this pack is that it is very lightweight.
 At only 3.17 lbs, this is one of the lightest backpacks in the entire review.
 But it’s still not too small; in fact, you can comfortably fit a 15.6” laptop in this pack.